gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Anyway, they came down past my place, and he stopped in and…"  The old man shrugged, clearly uncomfortable.

-The writing was blocky and awkward.
-"The coconuts are under the boards in the drying shed I bet they really are worth a lot you will see you can keep it all love Niq."
-He had signed it with an elaborate curlicued 'N' that took up a quarter of the page.
+The writing was blocky and awkward.  *The coconuts are under the boards in the drying shed I bet they really are worth a lot you will see you can keep it all love Niq.* He had signed it with an elaborate curlicued 'N' that took up a quarter of the page.

 Erileine folded it and tucked it into her pocket as her mother took